ducky427/ducky427.github.io/_posts/2016-06-08-more-defprotocol.md

 ---
 <link rel="stylesheet" type="text/css" href="http://app.klipse.tech/css/codemirror.css">

-> TL;DR - Using a protocol via `apply` in performance sensitive code is not a good idea.
+> TL;DR - Using `apply` in performance sensitive code is not a good idea.

 Building on the last blog post on [`deftype` and `defrecord`](/clojurescript/2016/05/12/deftype-defmethod-cljs/), I decided to investigate more about `defprotocol`.
 Whereas `deftype` and `defrecord` can be thought of as "bags of data", `defprotocol` defines beaviour for those.